asquare14/Software-Production-Engineering-2021-Jenkins-Resources/README.md

  ### MacOS

-Install Java using homebrew ```brew cask install java8``` then follow Option1 in [How to install and configure jenkins on mac os](https://coralogix.com/log-analytics-blog/how-to-install-and-configure-jenkins-on-the-mac-os/)
+Install Java8 then follow Option1 in [How to install and configure jenkins on mac os](https://coralogix.com/log-analytics-blog/how-to-install-and-configure-jenkins-on-the-mac-os/)

  ### Docker